-Students planning to pursue a bachelor's degree in a scientific field should choose their beginning courses from those marked with an asterisk ().
+Students planning to pursue a bachelor's degree in a scientific field should choose their beginning courses from those marked with an asterisk (\).

 MATH 094 - Basic Mathematics Skills.
 Three credit hours.
-Developmental course designed for students who need a comprehensive review of arithmetic including the study of whole numbers, fractions, decimals, ratios, proportions, basic percent, basic measurement, powers, signed numbers, and simple equations.
+A developmental course designed for students who need a comprehensive review of arithmetic including the study of whole numbers, fractions, decimals, ratios, proportions, basic percent, basic measurement, powers, signed numbers, and simple equations.
 Credit not applicable toward degree requirements

 MATH 095 - Fastrack: Basic Math Skills.
 Three credit hours.
-Course is a web-based study of arithmetic including whole numbers, fractions, decimals, ratios, proportions, basic percent, basic measurement, powers, signed numbers, and simple equations.
-Course is self-paced with as much instructor assistance as desired by student.
-Students are encouraged to obtain assistance from instructor as well as any ENMU-R tutoring services.
+The course is a web-based study of arithmetic including whole numbers, fractions, decimals, ratios, proportions, basic percent, basic measurement, powers, signed numbers, and simple equations.
+The course is self-paced with as much instructor assistance as desired by the student.
+Students are encouraged to obtain assistance from the instructor as well as any ENMU-R tutoring services.
 Credit not applicable toward degree requirements

 MATH 097 - Basic Algebra.
 Three credit hours.
-Operations of algebra including first-degree equations and inequalities, rational expressions, exponents, polynomials, and factoring.
-Credit not applicable to degree requirements.
-Prerequisite: Placement test or ACT scores, MATH 094 or 095 with "C" or better, or consent of assistant vice president.
-Prerequisite/Corequisite: UNIV 101 or 102
+A brief review of fractions, decimals, and percents.
+Basic operations in algebra, first degree equations and inequalities, rational expressions, exponents and linear graphing.
+Credit not applicable to associate or baccalaureate degrees.
+Co-requisite: MATH 097L.